dvreeze/yaidom/README.rst

   *  Few concepts to learn and understand
   *  Also easy to implement
   *  Less ambitious than Scala's XML library and Anti-XML (no XPath-like support, no value equality)
-  *  Leaves many hard parts to Java's JAXP, such as parsing and printing
+  *  Leaves many hard parts to Java's JAXP, such as parsing and printing, but via easy to use wrappers
   *  Good interop with Java

 As said above, yaidom has no XPath-like support, and it does not try to unify nodes with collections of nodes.
-Yet yaidom trees can be queried quite well using Scala For Comprehensions.
+Yet yaidom trees can be queried quite well using Scala *for comprehensions*.
 This is more verbose than XPath-like syntax (as in Scala's XML library, and in Anti-XML), but more straightforward to understand, use, and implement.

 Yaidom quite intentionally leaves the hard parts of parsing and printing to Java's JAXP.
 Think for example about